tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 Note:

 : Invocations of HMAC-based Extract-and-Expand Key Derivation Function (HKDF)
-  {{?RFC5869}} are not labelled, but can be identified through the use the labels used by HKDF.
+  {{?RFC5869}} are not labelled, but can be identified through the use of the labels used by HKDF.